Research Institute on Turkey is a grassroots research cooperative based in New York City.

 Our goal is to contribute to a pluralistic, egalitarian, and democratic Turkey with an emphasis on social and economic justice, gender equality, sexual rights, cultural and political recognition and ecologic sustainability from a critical historical perspective.

-We develop in-situ embodied knowledge through in-depth, focused research and policy analysis, creative public engagement, collective learning activities and network collaborations.
+We develop in-situ embodied knowledge through in-depth, focused research and policy analysis, creative public engagement, collective learning activities, solidarity campaigns and network collaborations.

 Our current research areas